Henauxg/bevy_quinnet/README.md

 connection.set_default_channel(channel_id);
 ```

 In some cases, you may want to create more than one channel instance of the same type.
 As an example, using multiple `OrderedReliable` channels to avoid some [Head of line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking) issues.
-Although channels can be defined through a `ChannelsConfiguration`, they can also currently be opened & closed at any time.
+Although channels can be defined through a `SendChannelsConfiguration`, they can also currently be opened & closed at any time.
 You may have up to 256 differents channels opened simultaneously.

 ```rust
 // If you want to create more channels